 ArtSpan's Art Curious series aims to demystify the process of building an art collection, provide exposure to original art made here in San Francisco, and cultivate a space for learning and living with art.
 One part social, one part educational, all parts artful, Art Curious events are a central part of ArtSpan's mission to connect the public to visual arts in San Francisco.

-In this unique event, four local art collectors across San Francisco will open their homes to ArtSpan ArtLover Members for a self-guided Open Collection tour.
+In this unique event, four local art collectors across San Francisco open their homes to ArtSpan ArtLover Members for a self-guided Open Collection tour.
 Think SF Open Studios, but instead of visiting artists' studios, we offer a sneak peek into collectors' homes to see how they live with and love their art.
-Attendees will gain a deeper understanding of collectors' inspirations,strategies, and their relationship with the artists they collect.
+Attendees gain a deeper understanding of collectors' inspirations, strategies, and their relationship with the artists they collect.
 Visit one or visit them all from noon to 4pm, followed by an after-party gathering 4-5pm.

 ARTSPAN COLLECTOR STUDIO TOUR: 1890 BRYANT STREET STUDIOS